- What is DMC?

 - What about historic preservation?

 The preservation of significant landmarks and districts is an important part of a city’s historic fabric.
 One of the common areas of interest within the DMC initiative is historic preservation.
-As the DMC implementation process moves forward, the Economic Development Agency will work with federal agencies, state agencies, and local organizations to develop strategies and programs to spur historic preservation in the DMC District.
+An example of DMC’s commitment is support of the historic Chateau Theatre, where the DMCC board of directors and the Rochester City Council approved capital improvement funds to protect the building, make enhancements and support interim use.